 All students and employees must maintain and carry a current campus ID card for the entire period that they are affiliated with the University.
 The cardholder is responsible for the care and safekeeping of the campus ID card.
 The campus ID card should be protected and carried by the cardholder at all times.
 Protecting the campus ID card reduces the risk of abuse related to privileges and funds and extends the life of the card.
 Holes should not be punched in the campus ID card and the use of stickers, pins, or other items affixed to the campus ID card is prohibited.
 The magnetically encoded information on the campus ID card may be protected by keeping the card away from magnetic fields.
 No one other than the person to whom the card is issued is to use the campus ID card.
 The campus ID card is the property of the Johnson C. Smith University and must be presented upon the request of an appropriate University official and may be revoked at any time by the University.
-Once the initial ID Card has been printed for a student, it is the students' responsibility to take care of their Identification card.
-If the identification card is lost, stolen, or damaged in any way, it is the students' responsibility to replace the card.
+Once the initial ID Card has been printed for a student, it is the students' responsibility to replace the card.
 Beginning Aug.
 1, 2017 all new campus ID cards will have a proximity chip promoting greater security.
 In addition, replacement card costs will be \$15 as of Aug.
 1, 2017 as well.
 The new fee will aid in expanding the features of JCSU's One Card Program.
 The fee must be paid to the Business Office and the receipt of payment presented to the Information Technology Department at the time a replacement ID card is made.
 Returning, continuing, and any new students who requests a replacement ID card must pay the fee of \$15.00 for the replacement.